China Temporary Driving Permit (2026): Airport Application, Documents & Same-Day Approval

 Here is the exact process, from preparation to receiving your permit.

-Step 1: Prepare Your Documents (1–2 Days Before)
+Step 1: Prepare Your Documents Before You Fly

 Gather all documents listed above.
 The most time-consuming item is usually the license translation.
 Here is how to handle it: